 This is a rare and old art form.
 I have spent several years mastering and unlocking the secrets involved in creating these wonderful painted chandeliers.
 My painting techniques are special.
 Making the glass bowls is also a very special process.
 A lot of time goes into the entire process of creating a painted chandelier.
 The most common question people ask is, “How long does it take to make one of these”?
 It’s first important to understand that these aren’t fixtures that are simply bought at home depot type stores.
-The entire chandelier—the glass bowl, the iron fixture, the painting—is done by hand.
+The entire chandelier—the glass bowl, the iron fixture, the painting—is fabricated by hand.
 I am the artist.
 These chandeliers and lamps are a labor of love.

 My elegant hand painted glass chandeliers first start with tin rolled glass that is cut and then slumped in my kiln.
 For those of you who are not glass artists, a kiln is basically an oven that heats up to temperatures well over 1500 degrees which allows the glass to bend into the shape that I want and then soak for a period of time at a specific temperature to re-stabilize.
 The re-stabilization of the glass is the annealing process.
-I then cold work my glass which involves grinding edges and sand blasting.
+I then cold work my glass bowls, sconces, night lights and lamp shades which involves grinding edges and sand blasting.
 The cold working is done in a couple of phases and can be quite labor intensive.
 This is a simple explanation for my glass bowls and they require time to create.
 This is also true for my lamp shades and for each and every glass night light.
 Now for the true art: the painting.

 I paint with brushes on the inside of the glass in reverse (which is how this art form is known as reverse glass painting) with special paints that work with the surface of the glass.
 Though there is a lot of work that goes into each hand painted chandelier it is my special painting talent that makes each piece a high art form.
 I have been painting seriously for the last two decades.
 I went to college for fine art and at that point I was already very advanced in my technique even though I was only seventeen.
 My techniques and my style in painting have been developed over many, many years and I continue to grow.
-Every working artist grows and changes in time
+Every working artist grows and changes in time and that is part of the beauty and fun of being an artist.

 First raw steel is cut to specific lengths.
 All end are tapered by hand.
 The metal is heated in the forge and tapering is what is done first.
 The scrolls are then created by combination of free-hand work done over the face of an anvil or over the horn and then completed in gigs that are specifically for my chandeliers.
 This helps to keep all of the arms and C scrolls as similar as possible.
 The final steps involve welding and grinding.
 My fixtures are now ready to be wired, painted and re-checked to make sure that they balance correctly.
 When I wire up my fixtures I use only the best UL Listed parts.

-I think that though this process helps to demistify the art form a bit it should also help you to appreciate the amount of work that goes into each piece.
+I think that though this process helps to demystify the art form a bit it should also help you to appreciate the amount of work that goes into each piece.
 I’d also like to re-emphasize that the painting is what makes my glass canvas come alive.

 Commissioning a Painted Chandelier or Lamp